Dads are ‘losers’ if they take 6 months paternity leave, tech investor says - NewsBreak

 Garry Tan, the co-founder of Initialized Capital, also defended his firm’s four-month paternity leave policy.

-“Respect that people have different choices, but being a dad is awesome, and there is more to life than work and money,” Tan tweeted.Paid leave loss hits hard for Dems after decades of advocacy
+“Respect that people have different choices, but being a dad is awesome, and there is more to life than work and money,” Tan tweeted.Paid family leave falls out of Biden bill as tempers rise

 Lonsdale, a father of three, later said using the word “loser” was “unnecessary” and that he should not have been “so harsh.”
 However, he doubled down on his stance supporting traditional gender roles.